Whatever90/fetch-dogs-angular/README.md

   Save and manage your favorite shelter dogs.

 - **Map Search:**
-  Utilize an integrated map view (powered by Leaflet) to locate nearby shelters, making it easier to find dogs available in your area.
+  You can use an integrated map view (powered by Leaflet) to locate nearby shelters, making finding dogs available in your area easier.

 - **Responsive Design:**
   A mobile-first, responsive design ensures a great experience on any device.